 After Mr Buchan Thompson had tied the blue riband around The Duke’s neck amidst three hearty cheers from the crowd, the colt was led away by a young stable lad who was assisting in the training of Archie Thompson’s small team.
 Few people would have taken much notice that day of The Duke’s attendant.
 The lad in question had been born in Sydney in 1848 to English parents and was still some weeks away from his twentieth birthday.
 He had taken to racing and a love of horses early in life.
 Prior to linking up with Archibald Thompson, he had done a fair bit of riding in country New South Wales, although he was never destined to make it into the top flight as a jockey.
 But as a trainer, it would be another story.
 Within a matter of months after The Duke’s victory, the lad would transfer his employment to study stable craft under John Tait.
 In the not-too-distant future lay Carbine, Newhaven and Trafalgar to name just a few of the horses with which his name would be associated.
 As you have already guessed, The Duke’s stable attendant on Derby Day at Randwick in 1868 was none other than Walter Hickenbotham.

 The winning jockey, John Bishop, was known on the racecourse as ‘Starchy’ because of his fondness for sporting snow-white linen – shirt, collar and even tie.
+Good-natured but vulgar and possessed of a jejune wit, he might have stepped straight from the pages of Robert Smith Surtees.
 Like many of his turf compatriots who came out from England, he was clean-shaven and natty in his dress on or off the racecourse.
 Impulsive as Bishop could be with a few sherbets under his belt, when stone-cold sober in the saddle, he was patience personified as he had demonstrated on his Derby mount.
 We do know how Bishop celebrated his classic triumph that night.
 A new drama of colonial origin entitled “The Derby Day” was enjoying its opening night at the Prince of Wales Opera House near the corner of King and Castlereagh streets.
 It was founded on A. B. Reach’s novel, “Clement Lorimer”.
 Although it was based on the English Derby and Epsom Downs, an additional feature of that opening night was the promised appearance of the winning Derby jockey at Randwick that afternoon.

 That night at the conclusion of the second Act and right on cue, ‘Starchy’ Bishop appeared on stage on a live horse, dressed in Archie Thompson’s colours.
 Bishop was presented with a handsomely mounted gold whip given by the lessee, on whose behalf the ubiquitous and oleaginous Dr L. L. Smith made the presentation and complimented the jockey on his race judgement.
 For a time in the 1860s and early 1870s, John Bishop was at the forefront of Australian jockeys.
 He had partnered Prince, into the minor placing in the very first Melbourne Cup won by Archer in 1861.
 Bishop was also associated with that good galloper, Warrior, owned by Mr A. Saqui.
 Alas, the laidback and casual style that brought him triumphs when in the saddle, delivered disasters when out of it.
 A gambler who was notoriously careless with money, Bishop died in March 1911, in the Melbourne Benevolent Asylum having been reduced to the old-age pension in his closing years.